ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

   }
 $$

+Finally, precompose with the ordinary [[adjunction unit]].
-The derived unit is now modeled by the top composite morphism in
+The derived adjunction unit is now modeled by the top composite morphism in the following diagram:

 $$
   \array{